suus-stack/PCA/README.md

                   - ####HOW TO RUN###

-* Change_predator_nr_plot: Violin plot of the distribution of the killed herring for different numbers of predators with and without rocks.
+* Change_predator_nr_plot: Violin plot of the distribution of the killed herring for different numbers of barracudas with and without rocks.
                   - ####HOW TO RUN###

 * Change_rock_nr_plot: Line plot of the average killed herring + 1 SD error bars in